superg3m/OpenGL_TechDemo/readme.md

 // https://www.youtube.com/watch?v=8yo4JfC-Qtw

+// So I need a engine refactor adding aabbs really caused a lot of structural issues.

 So what I will say is that for whatever reason when i'm in c++ I just don't care about performance - like at all...
 When i'm in C I have much more attention to detail so i'm sorry for whoever reads this code and has a heart attack.